The Android Platform Security Model (2023): Towards a formal notation of Android security model rules

-where $P_U$ consent depends on the UI state of $P_D$ within the current interaction.
-There is currently no complete set of all sub-instances of consent decisions and their contextual dependencies\footnote{This is especially true for context dependent consent by apps $P_D$, which can use arbitrarily complex code to implement their own decision process.}, and the potential existence of a set sufficient for expressing all necessary conditions is doubtful.
+where $P_U$ authorization depends on the UI state of $P_D$ within the current interaction.
+There is currently no complete set of all sub-instances of authorization decisions and their contextual dependencies\footnote{This is especially true for context dependent authorization by apps $P_D$, which can use arbitrarily complex code to implement their own decision process.}, and the potential existence of a set sufficient for expressing all necessary conditions is doubtful.

-Within the lattice notation of mandatory access control (MAC) policies, this multi-party consent rule implies trivial lower (no consent) and upper (all involved stakeholders consent) bounds.
-While the BLP model is still an underlying principle of SELinux policies and used for Android sandboxing, it is only a part of the higher-level multi-party consent: namely consent expressed by the platform components $P_{P_x}$ is internally derived through through BLP flows.
+Within the lattice notation of mandatory access control (MAC) policies, this multi-party authorization rule implies trivial lower (no authorization) and upper (all involved stakeholders authorization) bounds.
+While the BLP model is still an underlying principle of SELinux policies and used for Android sandboxing, it is only a part of the higher-level multi-party authorization: namely authorization expressed by the platform components $P_{P_x}$ is internally derived through through BLP flows.
 On this level of inter-component permission granting, potential future work could investigate the applicability of the Take-Grant model~\cite{Benantar2005AccessCS} for reasoning about collusion issues.
 Comparison of the expressive power under a meta model like~\cite{10.1145/605434.605437} or~\cite{10.1145/1542207.1542238} is another potential extension, although a cross-abstraction comparison is at least non-obvious at this point.

 \paragraph{\hyperref[rule:2]{Rule \circled{2} (open ecosystem)}} All stakeholder classes $P$ represent unbounded sets, and new specific instances can be created at any time by any party: new users can be created on the system itself, new apps can be published and installed without a central gatekeeping instance, and new platforms (devices) can be created freely as long as they follow these rules (cf.\ \hyperref[rule:3]{rule \circled{3}}).